Simon Upton: Cabinet minister

 Upton became one of New Zealand's youngest ever Ministers in the Cabinet in 1990, when he became Minister of Health, Minister for the Environment, and Minister of Research, Science and Technology.
 As Environment minister, Upton promoted the enactment of the Resource Management Act 1991.
 He was responsible for establishing the Crown Research Institutes.
 One of Upton's most controversial actions whilst holding the health portfolio was introducing public hospital outpatient charges of up to $50 per night, this was later abandoned as the 1993 election approached.
 He also has an interest in sustainable development, and chaired the OECD's Round Table on Sustainable Development and is a founding member of the Board of the Holcim Foundation for Sustainable Construction.

 Upton was sworn to the Privy Council in 1999.

 After National was defeated at the 1999 election Upton was appointed Spokesperson for Foreign Affairs, Superannuation and Culture and Heritage by leader Jenny Shipley.

 Life after politics

 He resigned from Parliament in 2001, and moved to France.
 He took up a full-time post at the OECD as the chair of the Round Table on Sustainable Development which he held until 2005.
 He was also a part-time consultant at PriceWaterhouseCoopers for several years.
 In April 2010 he was appointed as the head of the OECD Environment Directorate, in Paris, France.

 In April 2017, he was appointed by Parliament to be the next Parliamentary Commissioner for the Environment.
-He replaced the previous commissioner, Dr Jan Wright, when her second five-year term ended in October 2017.
+He replaced the previous commissioner, Jan Wright, when her second five-year term ended in October 2017.